drageeblue/hassio-voltronic-axpert/README.md

 ### Install

-Add https://github.com/bennieswart/home-assistant-addons to the addon store repositories and you will get a `Axpert Inverter` listed there.
+Add https://github.com/bennieswart/home-assistant-addons or https://github.com/drageeblue/hassio-voltronic-axpert to the addon store repositories and you will get a `Axpert Inverter` listed there.
 Note that this assumes the inverter is `/dev/hidraw0`.
 If you have other USB to Serial devices connected this might be wrong.

 ### Manual build and run